 General

-A STA that sends a PPDU to an intended recipient can solicit different immediate responses by using the Ack Policy field of QoS Data or QoS Null frames, the type of the frame (e.g., Action, (multi-TID) BAR, MU-BAR Trigger frame(#Ed), GCR MU-BAR Trigger frame,(#3204) etc.) and the EOF field setting(#7938, #7939).
+A STA that [11092.
+11810] transmits a PPDU can solicit different immediate responses for the frames contained in the PPDU by using the Ack Policy field of QoS Data or QoS Null frames, the type of the frame (e.g., [12486]the type of management frame, (multi-TID) BAR, MU-BAR Trigger frame(#Ed), GCR MU-BAR Trigger frame,(#3204) etc.), [12891] number of TIDs in the AMPDU and the EOF field setting of the delimiter(#7938, #7939).

 Responding to an HE SU PPDU with an SU PPDU(#9351, #8432)

-An HE STA that receives an HE SU PPDU with an A-MPDU that contains QoS Data or QoS Null frames addressed to it shall follow the following acknowledgment procedure:
+An HE STA that receives an HE SU PPDU with an A-MPDU that contains MPDUs that solicits acknowledgment and that does not include a Trigger frame, or a frame with UMRS Control field shall respond using an SU PPDU as follows:

-If the HE SU PPDU carries an S-MPDU that is a QoS Data frame or QoS Null frame with the Ack Policy field equal to Normal Ack, or an Action Ack frame, then the STA shall respond with an Ack frame carried in an SU PPDU.(#9395)
+If the A-MPDU includes only one MPDU, and the MPDU is an EOF-MPDU that is either a QoS Data frame or QoS Null frame with the Ack Policy field equal to Normal Ack, or [12486, 12889] a management frame that solicits acknowledgement, then the STA shall respond with an Ack frame.(#9395)

+If the HE STA supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes more than one MPDU, only one of which solicits acknowledgement and the MPDU that solicits acknowledgement is an EOF MPDU that is a QoS Data frame or a QoS Null frame with Ack Policy subfield equal to Normal Ack, or a manamgement frame that solicits acknowledgement, then the HE STA shall respond with an Ack frame.

-If the HE SU PPDU carries a single-TID A-MPDU that includes one or more QoS Data frame or QoS Null frame with EOF = 0, and with the Ack Policy field equal to Implicit Block Ack Request for at least one MPDU, then the STA shall respond with a Compressed BlockAck frame as defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA), carried in an SU PPDU.If the HE SU PPDU carries a multi-TID A-MPDU that includes more than one QoS Data frame or QoS Null frame with the Ack Policy field equal to Implicit Block Ack Request and with more than one TID, then the STA shall respond with a Multi-STA BlockAck frame as defined in, carried in an SU PPDU.
+If the A-MPDU does not include an EOF MPDU but does include one or more non-EOF-MPDUs that are QoS Data frames [11758, 12888] belonging to the same block ack agreement and with the Ack Policy field equal to Implicit Block Ack Request for at least one MPDU, then the STA shall either respond with a Compressed BlockAck frame as defined in 10.24.7.5 [12487], or a Multi-STA BlockAck frame with the Ack Type field set to 1 and the TID field set to 14 as defined in 27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame) if the recipient has indicated the all ack support by setting the All Ack Support subfield in the HE MAC Capabilities Information field to 1.

+If the HE STA supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes a management frame that solicits an acknowledgement, and one or more QoS Data frames with the Ack Policy field equal to Normal Ack, or Implicit Block Ack Request, then the STA shall respond with a Multi-STA BlockAck frame as defined in 27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame),

+If the HE STA supports multi-TID aggregation and if the A-MPDU includes two or more QoS Data frames [11759, 12888] with the Ack Policy field equal to Implicit Block Ack Request and and are belonging to more than one block ack agreeement, [12486.
+12887], then the STA shall respond with a Multi-STA BlockAck frame as defined in as defined in 27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame).

 Responding to an HE MU PPDU(#8391) with an SU PPDU(#8432)